Foot Ulcer / Leg Ulcer

 Dr. Mechanik received his Doctor of Podiatric Medicine (DPM) degree from the the Dr. William M. Scholl College of Podiatric Medicine which is part of the Rosalind Franklin University of Medicine and Science, a national leader in medical education.

 Dr. Mechanik then went on to complete a twenty-four month post-graduate Residency training program in Foot and Ankle Surgery and a twenty-four month surgical Fellowship training program in Lower Extremity Musculoskeletal Surgery.

-Dr. Mechanik is a Fellow of the American College of Foot and Ankle Surgeons and a Diplomate, American Board of Podiatric Surgery.
+Dr. Mechanik is a Fellow of the American College of Foot and Ankle Surgeons and a Diplomate, American Board of Foot and Ankle Surgery.
 He is Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery Dr. Mechanik understands the risks involved with diabetic foot ulcers and can help you to manage these problems in their early stages when treatment is most effective.
 He and his family are natives of the Denver area.
 We are available for questions and appointments at 303-333-3383.